Advance Care Planning

 - Five Wishes is an approach to discussing and documenting your care and comfort choices.
 It's about connecting families, communicating with healthcare providers, and showing your community what it means to care for one another. https://fivewishes.org/.

-You and your family can begin the conversation today, and take steps to complete your own personal advance care planning documents to ensure your wished are communicated.
+You and your family can begin the conversation today and take steps to complete your own personal advance care plan to ensure your wishes are communicated.
 The time to plan is now.